JeremiahPetersen/AgentCode/README.md

 # AgentCode: GitHub Integrated Conversational Agent

-AgentCode is a forward-thinking concept that integrates a web-based chat interface with a conversational agent (chatbot).
-This cutting-edge agent leverages data from a GitHub repository to respond intelligently to user queries.
-Its operational basis is the GPT-3.5-turbo model from OpenAI for language understanding and generation, coupled with the Pinecone vector search engine for efficient information retrieval and storage.
+AgentCode is a web-based chat interface with a chatbot that is "trained" on a GitHub repo.
+This agent leverages data from a GitHub repository to respond intelligently to user queries.
+It uses GPT from OpenAI, coupled with the Pinecone vector search engine for efficient information retrieval and storage.

 ## How to Use